Long Stratton: Transport

-Bypass proposals
+Roads

+The town lies along a Roman road, now known as the A140; it was originally known as Pye Road, which runs from Cromer, in North Norfolk, to Ipswich, in Suffolk.

 There has been cause for the building of a bypass around Long Stratton for over 60 years.
-Builders of the new "Churchfields" housing estate to the east of the town proposed to build a bypass as part of the submission for planning permission in the mid-1990s, though this was rejected by the Highways Agency on the grounds that the planned road was not of a sufficiently high standard to redesignate it as part of the main A140 trunk road.
+Builders of the new Churchfields housing estate to the east of the town proposed to build a bypass as part of the submission for planning permission in the mid-1990s, though this was rejected by the Highways Agency on the grounds that the planned road was not of a sufficiently high standard to redesignate it as part of the main A140 trunk road.

-2006 was supposed to bring about the construction of the new bypass by Norfolk County Council, who had assumed responsibility for the A140 from the Highways Agency in 2001.

-There was considerable opposition to the bypass on either side of the A140, by residents of the village of Tharston to the west, and those of the hamlet of Wood Green Common to the east.
-Eventually, it was decided that a bypass to the east would have less environmental impact.

-The total cost of the three miles stretch of dual carriageway, with a roundabout at either end, was estimated to be £21.8m (2004) – compared to earlier estimates of £6m to £16m (2002).

-Following the May 2005 elections, the planning suffered a one-year delay, when changes to the planning permission laws meant that the application for the permission of the bypass had to be resubmitted.

-Subsequent changes to the way in which local road building projects are prioritised and funded have led to a decision to suspend construction of the bypass until 2016 at the earliest, despite Norfolk County Council already having spent over £1m on site preparation and legal fees.
-This led local resident Jason Bunn to establish an online petition on the Prime Minister's website calling for the funding to be made available immediately.
-Local MP Richard Bacon also joined in the campaign, lobbying Transport Secretary Alistair Darling and Roads Minister Stephen Ladyman for a change in the decision.

 In 2023, permission was granted for a 2.5 mile single carriageway bypass around the east of the town, as part of a project to build 1,800 new homes and a primary school.
 Construction began on 28 May 2024.

-Bus services

-Several operators run bus services to Norwich and Diss.
+Buses

+Konectbus and Simonds operate local bus services, which connect the town with Norwich, Diss, Harleston and Horsford.

-Railway station proposal
+Railway

-The Great Eastern Main Line passes 1 mi to the western edge of the town, but there have been no railway stations in the area since Forncett station closed in 1966.
-Railfuture East Anglia is campaigning for a new station to be opened, which would be five minutes away by car from the town centre.
+The Great Eastern Main Line passes 1 mi to the western edge of the town, but there have been no railway stations in the area since closed in 1966.
+Railfuture East Anglia is campaigning for a new station to be opened, which would be five minutes away by road from the town centre.